 This is the modern, nonlinear journey—and customers’ expectations that your brand will support it are sharply on the rise.
 For a potential customer, the awareness, consideration, and much of the decision phase takes place outside the confines of the brand’s owned properties.
 The first true experience with the brand is at the point of decision and during usage.

 This user journey spans multiple channels—offline and online.
-Each potential customer travels a different path dictated by their personal preferences at each stage of the customer lifecycle.
+Each potential customer travels a different path through the sales funnel dictated by their personal preferences at each stage of the customer lifecycle.
 Strikingly, the prospective customer values the experience more highly than the product itself—so much that they opt for a different carrier purely on experience.
 This diversity of data from digital marketing and conventional marketing can make it overwhelming to map the entire customer journey without some type of software to track customer engagement.
 This type of software is known as a Customer Data Platform, which condenses multiple channel data into a single individual customer persona and tracks the entire customer journey.
 This data can ultimately be leveraged by marketers into strategic insights & marketing automation to increase campaign efficiency.

 In fact, 84% of consumers say experiences are more important than a brand’s product or services.
 And 66% of customers prioritize experience over price.
 The opportunity to compete on customer experience is massive.
 But delivering outstanding, authentic experiences in an omnichannel world is challenging.